Bernardogomes993/C_Projects/Playlist Project/README.md

 contains structural metadata (sizes) in order to restore the pointers and the structs.
 **Remove of a song**: The algorithm manipulates the pointers in a way that any song can be removed without breaking the list.(`free()`).
+**Remove of a playlist**: The user can remove a given playlist from the program, the algorithm removes first the list of songs by using a `recursive` function and then removes the playlist that the user introduced.

 ## Memory Architecture
 This project uses the `malloc()` function to allocate memory dynamically, the struct is divided by: